Little Black, Wisconsin

-Little Black is a town located in Taylor County, Wisconsin.
+Little Black is a town (six-mile square municipality) located in Taylor County, Wisconsin.
+The village of Stetsonville lies partly in the town, and the hamlet of Little Black.
 As of the 2000 census, the town had a total population of 1,148.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.0 square miles (90.7 km2), of which, 35.0 square miles (90.7 km2) of it is land and 0.03% is water.
+Other than the banks of streams and the Little Black River, the surface of the town is fairly level, laid down by some unknown glacier and eroded long before the last one which bulldozed the sharp Perkinstown terminal moraine to the north.
+The soil of the northwest half of Little Black is considered to be mostly Merrill till, and the southeast half is Edgar till.

 History

 The western edge of the six by six mile square that would become Little Black was first surveyed in 1847 by a crew working for the U.S. government.
 That west edge of the town is on the Fourth Principal Meridian, the first north-south line surveyed up through the forests of Wisconsin, from which towns, sections and forties were later measured.
 In October 1854 a different crew of surveyors marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains some Swamps, all of which are unfit for cultivation.
 The North West portion is mostly worthless, being almost all Swamp.
 The Land is generally of poor quality, and not good farming land, the soil being poor and the rocks coming to the surface in many places.
 Most of the Timber is Hemlock but where there is Hardwood the land is fair(?) farming land.
 There is no Pine of any consequence.
 The Township is well watered with small streams and in the North part of the Township there is a large Stream of sufficient size for milling purposes, with high banks, rocky bottom and rapid current.
 There are no improvements in the Township.

+Around 1873 the Wisconsin Central Railroad Company built its line up through the forest on the east side of the six-mile square that would become Little Black, heading for Medford and eventually Ashland.
+To finance this undertaking, the railroad was granted half the land for eighteen miles on either side of the track laid - generally the odd sections.
+The railroad built a station at what would become Stetsonville.
+In 1873 a sawmill was built in the hamlet of Little Black - the first in Taylor County.
+One was built in Stetsonville in 1875.
+They were first fed by lumber cut from the surrounding country.